ThomasBrekelmans/requirejs-es6-promise/README.md

 A RequireJS loader plugin which allows modules to delay their availability by exporting an ES6 Promise.

 ## TODO
-- Fix rejected promises call onLoad.error but RequireJS does not (re)throw the given error so the module depending on a promise prefixed resource/module is never instantiated.
 - Improve this file's Markdown.
 - Improve this file's usage section.
 - Publish this package on bower.